Hot Nigga

 "Hot Nigga" censored on the album as "Hot N*gga", edited for radio as "Hot Boy" or "Hot Ni-" is the debut single by American rapper Bobby Shmurda.
 It was released for digital download on July 25, 2014, by Epic Records and GS9 as the lead single from Shmurda's debut EP Shmurda She Wrote.
 The song includes production from Jahlil Beats, which was originally used by Lloyd Banks for his 2012 song, "Jackpot".

 The music video contains a choreography that was later named the "Shmoney dance".
 The song and the video became popular in 2014 among Vine users, which led to the "Shmoney dance" phenomenon.
 Additionally, several unofficial remixes by various rappers have been made.
 The song has peaked at number six on the US Billboard Hot 100 chart, becoming the artist's first and only top 10 single in the United States.
 "Hot Nigga" was a commercial success, being certified Platinum in the United States.

 Music video

 The official music video was uploaded to Shmurda's Vevo account on August 1, 2014.
 The video was made in the spring of 2014 and was originally uploaded on Maine Fetti's YouTube on March 28, 2014.
 It was recorded in East Flatbush, Brooklyn.

 Remixes

-Freestyles by various rappers have since then been released among which are Juicy J, French Montana, Lil' Kim, Lil Wayne, Gunplay, T.I.,Jeezy, Lil Herb, Ace Hood, Chevy Crocker, Shy Glizzy, and Problem.
+Freestyles by various rappers have since then been released among which are Juicy J, French Montana, Lil' Kim, Lil Wayne, Gunplay, T.I., Jeezy, Lil Herb, Ace Hood, Shy Glizzy, and Problem.

 Two official remixes have been released.
 On August 29, 2014, Shmurda released a reggae remix, featuring Junior Reid, Mavado, Popcaan and Jah X. Another remix, featuring Fabolous, Jadakiss, Chris Brown, Rowdy Rebel, Busta Rhymes and Yo Gotti was released on September 5, 2014.